wepl/hrtmon/readme-whdload.txt

 	if WHDLoad has version >= 16.9 it also shows start, end and size of slave memory

- WL	name start - load file into memory
+ WLM	name start - load file into memory
 	does the same as command L and has the same parameters the actual directory is that from the slave (or ws_CurrentDir if used)

- WS	name start end - save memory region to a file
+ WSM	name start end - save memory region to a file
 	does the same as command S and has the same parameters the actual directory is that from the slave (or ws_CurrentDir if used)